xyproto/orbiton/README.md

 * Will jump to the last visited line when opening a recent file.
 * Is provided as a single self-contained executable.
 * Loads faster than both `vim` and `emacs`, for small files.
-* Can render text to PDF.
+* Can render text to PDF either by itself or by using `pandoc`.
 * Tested with `alacritty`, `st`, `urxvt`, `konsole`, `zutty` and `xfce4-terminal`.
 * Tested on Arch Linux, Debian and FreeBSD.
 * Never asks before saving or quitting.
 Be careful!